 If you are struggling with these issues then talking to others in similar situations can help.

 I lead a group for parents that provides emotional support and advice given in a non-judgmental atmosphere.
-I am a therapist, but also a parent who has (and still is!) going through these same issues with my child.
-This group is safe, helpful and confidential in an environment where you can vent, commiserate, and share.
+I am a therapist, but also a parent who has (and still is!) going through these same issues with my young-adult child.
+This group is safe and confidential and takes place in an environment where you can vent, commiserate, and share.